Rodgers, Packers rule at home of Cowboys again in 34-24 win

 Prescott, on the other hand, matched a career high with three interceptions, although the first was a drop by Cooper on what should have been a big play early.

-The Cowboys (3-2) lost their second straight game after winning their first three, just as the Packers had done.
-Green Bay took sole possession of first in the NFC North, while Dallas dropped into a tie for the NFC East lead with Philadelphia.
+The Cowboys (3-2) lost their second straight game and dropped into a tie with Philadelphia atop the NFC East after winning their first three, just as the Packers had done.

+Green Bay, also coming off its first loss, took sole possession of first in the NFC North with Chicago’s 24-21 loss to Oakland.
+The Packers opened the season with a win over the Bears.

+”Preseason, they were talking about Chicago as a playoff team,” Rodgers said. ”A tough team with that defense.
+Then come here, the team has Super Bowl aspirations, which they should, because they’ve got a great quarterback and great defense.
+To be 4-1 and first in the division is a real accomplishment.”

 Jones had a career-high 182 scrimmage yards – 107 rushing and 75 receiving – and opened the scoring with an 18-yard run after being held to 19 and 21 yards rushing the previous two weeks.

-On a punctuating touchdown for a 24-0 lead early in the second half, Jones waved “bye-bye” to cornerback Byron Jones while beating him to the pylon on a 5-yard run.
+On the touchdown that surpassed his previous career high of two and gave Green Bay a 24-0 lead early in the second half, Aaron Jones gestured toward Byron Jones while beating him to the pylon on a 5-yard run.
 The fourth TD was a 1-yard plunge.

+Jones had exactly twice as many scrimmage yards as two-time rushing champion Ezekiel Elliott, who finished with 62 yards on the ground after the Cowboys had to abandon the part of the game their offense is built on to try to erase the four-touchdown deficit.

+”I think I made a pretty big statement, showing what kind of running back I am and what I can do,” Jones said. ”I feel like I did go toe-to-toe with him.”

 Cooper had a 53-yard touchdown among his 11 catches and Michael Gallup had 113 yards receiving with a 40-yard score.
 Prescott, who had never lost when throwing for more than 275 yards, was 27 of 44.